glentner/SLiPy/README.md

     An object for declaring atomic ions.

-    An `Ion` should have a name, wavelength (air or vacuum), osciallator strength, and a transition probability (Einstein coefficient).
+    An *Ion* should have a name, wavelength (air or vacuum), osciallator strength, and a transition probability (Einstein coefficient).

     Much of this data is available from the ..Data.Archives.AtomicData module searchable with the ..Data.Atomic.IonManager class.
-In the future, we hope to impliment an internal database of transition probabilities for each ion in the AtomicData module from the Morton 2003 publication.
+In the future, we hope to implement an internal database of transition probabilities for each ion in the AtomicData module from the Morton 2003 publication.
 Currently, the user must provide this data.